ZAPtronCoder/PROJECT-Z-ULU/README.md

 ## GIST OF THE GIST
 - Make sure your character is different every death.
 Abandon the character you played as upon death.
 - Do not contact others outside of the game about things in the game.
+No using Discord to provide others with information.
 - Kill others if necessary, or if you want.
+Team with others if you can truely trust them.
-- Loot whatever you want.
+- Loot whatever you want, be it player bases or normal setpieces.
-- Document your experience.
+- Document your experience in notebooks and annotated papers/maps.
 - Have fun.